Sharon Block (politician)

-Sharon L. Block was an American politician, former school teacher, and business person from Idaho.
+Sharon L. Block is an American politician, former school teacher, and business person from Idaho.
 Block was a Republican member of the Idaho House of Representatives for District 23 and 24 seat B.

 Early life

 On April 15, 1941, Block was born in American Falls, Idaho.

 Education

 Blocks earned a Bachelors of Science degree in Education from University of Idaho.

 Career

 Block is a former elementary teacher for 15 years in the Magic Valley region of Idaho.
 In 1984, Block started a Property Management Company.

 After the death of Representative George Swan on March 22, 2001, Block was appointed by Governor Dirk Kempthorne to finish Swan's term for Idaho House of Representatives for District 23.

 On November 5, 2002, Block won the election and became a Republican member of Idaho House of Representatives for District 24 seat B. Block defeated Will Buhler with 67.5% of the votes.
 On November 2, 2004, as an incumbent, Block won the election and continued serving District 24 seat B. Block defeated Maggi Fortner.
 On November 7, 2006, as an incumbent, Block won the election with no opponent and continued serving District 24 seat B. On November 4, 2008, as an incumbent, Block won the election and continued serving District 24 seat B. Block defeated Carolyn Elexpury.
 On November 2, 2010, as an incumbent, Block won the election with no opponentopponent and continued serving District 24 seat B.

 In 2012, after serving several terms as a member of Idaho House of Representatives, Block will not seek for another term.